yuiseki/smb/README.md

-# Smart Maps Bazaar
+# UN Smart Maps Bazaar
 ## Mission
-Smart Maps Bazaar is dedicated to embodying "Unlimited import, portable anywhere" in the future of geographical information systems.
+UN Smart Maps Bazaar is dedicated to embodying "Unlimited import, portable anywhere" in the future of geographical information systems.
 Our mission is to eliminate constraints in the importation of geographical data and make the imported data flexible and effectively usable anywhere.
 Under this mission, we strive to pioneer new possibilities in geospatial operations, empowering individuals to carry, share, and leverage data, contributing to a more inclusive and sustainable future.

 ![social preview image](https://repository-images.githubusercontent.com/616972972/6928090c-d2ba-4cc7-8f23-6628d699263a)